 - Incentivize: Simply put, if there is no noticeable incentive for a task, students are not likely to complete it.
 A noticeable incentive is one whose effect is positive and will directly benefit that student.
 Some possible incentives are providing extra credit for its completion, making the work the first graded assignment of the year, or providing points or assignment passes for work completion that students can then choose how and when to use.
 It is also appropriate to offer a combination of these incentives.
 This summer program is high quality and will serve to set up students for success in AP Chemistry by building confidence as well as a knowledge base.
 Therefore, incentivizing its completion is not only understandable, but is ultimately beneficial for the students.

 - Create and Monitor a Collaboration Tool for Students: Engaging in high-level academic work over the summer on the computer, especially after over a year of often virtual instruction during a global pandemic, can feel extremely isolating for students.
 If students feel the work is not accessible, they might shut down.
 However, if students have a place to talk to each other, ask each their peers questions, vent, and collaborate, they are more likely to engage in the work.
 This can be done via a group chat app on the phone, some sort of social media platform or learning management system.
-Tools like Padlet allow students to post and respond to one another in one place.
+There are apps and tools that allow students to post and respond to one another in one place.
 Even a simple Google Doc can be used to facilitate communication.
 The key with this strategy is to monitor the chat to ensure conversation remains productive and safe, and in case a question arises that stumps everybody.